-The communication between the microcontroller and the SD card uses SPI, which takes place on digital pins 11, 12, and 13 (on most Arduino boards) or 50, 51, and 52 (Arduino Mega).
+The communication between the microcontroller and the SD card uses the SPI protocol.
+This communication method is implemented on different pins depending on the board family.
+Classic Arduino form factor (as in Uno, Leonardo , WiFi rev2) as well as the Classic Nano, Nano Every, Nano 33 IoT, and Nano 33 BLE implement the SPI on digital pins 11, 12, and 13.
+The Classic large format of the Mega uses pins 50, 51, and 52.
+Arduino Micro uses pins 14, 15, and 16.
 Additionally, another pin must be used to select the SD card.
-This can be the hardware SS pin - pin 10 (on most Arduino boards) or pin 53 (on the Mega) - or another pin specified in the call to SD.begin().
+Microcontrollers implement an internal selection pin, known as SS or CS.
+This pin is, in most Arduino boards, pin 10, pin 53 (on the Mega), or pin 17 (on the Micro).
+Those are the values that will be selected by default if no other pin specified in the call to SD.begin().
+The shields carrying an SD card memory slots place the SS pin differently.
+Please check which is the required pin for each different board and use that to call the SD.begin() function with the right parameter.
+Check later in the page for further information on SS pins for different shields.
 Note that even if you don't use the hardware SS pin, it must be left as an output or the SD library won't work.
 Different boards use different pins for this functionality, so be sure you’ve selected the correct pin in SD.begin().

 Not all the functions are listed on the main SD library page, because they are part of the library's utility functions.

 (NB : whenever referring to the SD card, it means SD and microSD sizes, as well as SD and SDHD formats)